NHSDigital/spine-directory-service-api/docker/sds-api/spine-directory-service/README.md

 - Logs Store - Running containers log to STDOUT and therefore logs can be captured and forwarded to the logging solution of your choice.
 - Load Balancers are shown balancing load to the Inbound and outbound services.
 The AWS exemplar demonstrates the use of Application Load Balancers and
 Network Load Balancers to implement this.
 - Directory cache which acts as a cache for frequently requested routing and reliability information.
-Locally implemented through Redis, this is also demonstrated through Elasticache for Redis in AWS.
+This has been implemented using Apigee Edge as response cache.

 The National Adaptors Common Module provides classes which implement common requirements leveraged by multiple services or modules. -->